 8 | INCLUDE MOST IMPRESSIVE AND RELEVANT INFORMATION ON PAGE 1

 You need to keep the most impressive and targeted (to the posting) information on page 1, specifically the top two-thirds.
-If you have really great achievements from jobs that aren’t current enough to make it to page 1, you can add in an Achievements section right below your Professional Profile but before your Experience to include all your most impressive (and targeted) information.
+If you have really great achievements from jobs that aren’t current enough to make it to page 1, you can add in an Achievements section right below (or instead of) your Professional Profile but before your Experience to include all your most impressive (and targeted) information.

 9 | BE MINDFUL OF THE APPLICANT TRACKING SYSTEMS